chasebank87/EPM-InstallAutomation/README.md

 ### Requirements:

-1. IIS must be installed manually before running utility
-2. .Net Framework 3.5 must be installed manually before running utility
-3. Logged in as a local Administrator
+1. Logged in as a local Administrator

 ### Steps: